Vyacheslav von Plehve: Legacy

-Because Plehve carried out the Russification of the provinces within the Russian Empire, he earned bitter hatred in Poland, in Lithuania and especially in Finland.
-He despoiled the Armenian Apostolic Church, and was credited with being accessory to the Kishinev pogroms.
+Because Plehve carried out the Russification of the provinces within the Russian Empire, he earned bitter hatred in Poland, Lithuania and especially in Finland.
+He despoiled the Armenian Apostolic Church, and was blamed for being accessory to the Kishinev pogroms.
 His logical mind and determined support of the autocratic principle gained the tsar's entire confidence.
 He opposed commercial development on ordinary European lines on the ground that it involved the existence both of a dangerous proletariat and of a prosperous middle class equally inimical to autocracy.